decent-chat/decent/docs/api.md

 ## Retrieve server version [GET /api]
 + never requires session

-Returns `{ decentVersion }`.Should be used to check to see if a particular server is compatible with this spec.
+Returns `{ decentVersion }`.
+Should be used to check to see if a particular server is compatible with this spec.

 ```js
 GET /api/